thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-safety/README.md

 # Models needed

- 1. Detoxify model for Unstructured text: Download from https://huggingface.co/unitary/toxic-bert/tree/main
+1. Detoxify model for Unstructured text: Download from https://huggingface.co/FacebookAI/roberta-base/tree/main

+ Now download the model checkpoint file from this url and keep it under this folder - toxic_model_ckpt_file (https://github.com/unitaryai/detoxify/releases/download/v0.3-alpha/toxic_debiased-c7548aa0.ckpt) .

+ Add this models inside folder named as 'detoxify'.

 2. NFSW model for image : https://github.com/GantMan/nsfw_model .
 You can download models from https://s3.amazonaws.com/ir_public/ai/nsfw_models/nsfw.299x299.h5

-Place the above folders in a folder named 'models' in the following way: 'responsible-ai-toxicity/models'.
+ Place the above folder and model in a new folder named 'models' in the following way: 'responsible-ai-toxicity/models'.

 ## Steps to run this module :
 1. Clone this repository in vscode